 In the US, biscuits are often associated with Southern cuisine.
 Biscuits and gravy is a popular breakfast dish in the South, and it is often served with eggs, bacon, or sausage.

 In Japan, biscuits are often given as gifts during the holidays.
-They are beautifully packaged and often come in unique flavors such as green tea or strawberry.
+They are beautifully packaged and often come in unique flavours such as green tea or strawberry.

 The role of biscuits in modern cuisine